Sylvain-Bugat/linux-commands-reference/column-selections/select-the-N-field.md

 | Complexity::white_check_mark: | Efficiency::white_check_mark: |
 | ---------- | ---------- |

+:warning:: multiple consecutive separators will count as one separator!
+Column fixed output can be easyly processed with awk but really empty field will shift output fields.
 ```bash
 awk -F ';' '{ print $2 }' <file>
 ```